North Carolina is leading the nation through the Certified Educational Chief Technology Officer (CeCTO) program.

 CeCTO program begins third year this week

 Certified Educational Chief Technology Officers Leading Innovation in North Carolina Schools

 - Class of 2010-2011

 Introducing CeCTO's Class of 2010

 Revolutionary CTO Course Gives School Leaders Command Over Technology

 School Technology Directors Praise CeCTO Program

-If you’re nterested in learning more or participating in a future CeCTO course, please contact Barry Pace at the N.C.
+If you’re interested in learning more or participating in a future CeCTO course, please contact Mike Ramsey at the N.C.
 Carolina Department of Public Instruction or Maurice Ferrell at UNC School of Government’s Center for Public Technology.
-You also contact us today.
+You also can contact us today.